About American Ancestors

 We seek stories of members’ most challenging “brick walls” for publication in American Ancestors.
 Send your story to magazine@americanancestors.org.
 Please limit your submissions to 200 words or less; include your name and American Ancestors member number.
 We regret that we cannot publish or respond to every submission.
 Published submissions will be edited for clarity and length.

-SUBMIT A BOOK NOTICE
+SUBMIT A "FAMILY FOCUS" NOTICE

 American Ancestors is pleased to list members’ recently published family history and source records publications.
 Books must be published within twelve months of the date of submission.
 Visit AmericanAncestors.org/Book-Notices